 - Cook until the kohlrabi and potatoes are tender, about 20 to 30 minutes.

 - Drain and place the kohlrabi and potatoes in a food processor or pass them through a food mill.

 - Add butter or olive oil and process until smooth.
 Add salt and freshly ground pepper to taste.

-- Kohlrabi is delicious served with cheese, curry, Dijon mustard, garlic, ginger, potatoes, rice wine, roasted meats, sesame oil, or soy sauce.
+- Kohlrabi is delicious and served with cheese, curry, Dijon mustard, garlic, ginger, potatoes, rice wine, roasted meats, sesame oil, or soy sauce.

 - Kohlrabi is rich in potassium and vitamin C.

 - There are about 40 calories per cup of raw kohlrabi.

 Get to know kohlrabi

 - Kohlrabi, which means “cabbage-turnip” in German, is a member of the cabbage and turnip family.